 The difference between the highest and lowest values gives a magnesium range of 58 mg per 100g.
 The range for the other nutrients are as follows; 142 kcal for Calories, 2.92 g for Protein, 0.83 g for Fat, 36.01 g for Carbohydrate.

 Please remember that the above gives an accurate value in 100g for high magnesium foods in your diet.
 For example 100g of Figs, raw contains 17 mg of magnesium.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the magnesium nutritional content.

 The food with the highest magnesium content per typical serving is Figs, dried, uncooked which contains 101.32 mg in 1 cup (or 149 g).
 The precentage of the recommended daily value for this serving is 25 %.
 For this serving the Calories content is 371.01 kcal, the Protein content is 4.92 g, the Fat content is 1.39 g and the Carbohydrate content is 95.17 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing magnesium which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high magnesium content.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high magnesium content in foods.